Raymond James Financial Inc. (RJF) Shares Down Despite Recent Market Volatility

-Raymond James Financial Inc. (NYSE: RJF)’s stock price has decreased by -1.26 compared to its previous closing price of 93.37. however, the company has experienced a 0.96% increase in its stock price over the last five trading days.
+Raymond James Financial Inc. (NYSE: RJF)’s stock price has decreased by -2.11 compared to its previous closing price of 92.10.
+However, the company has seen a fall of -1.72% in its stock price over the last five trading days.

 Is It Worth Investing in Raymond James Financial Inc. (NYSE: RJF) Right Now?

-Raymond James Financial Inc. (NYSE: RJF) has a price-to-earnings ratio of 12.83x that is above its average ratio.
-Additionally, the 36-month beta value for RJF is 1.08.
-There are mixed opinions on the stock, with 7 analysts rating it as a “buy,” 0 rating it as “overweight,” 6 rating it as “hold,” and 0 rating it as “sell.”
+Raymond James Financial Inc. (NYSE: RJF) has a higher price-to-earnings ratio of 12.55x compared to its average ratio,, and the 36-month beta value for RJF is at 1.05.
+Analysts have varying views on the stock, with 7 analysts rating it as a “buy,” 0 rating it as “overweight,” 6 as “hold,” and 0 as “sell.”

 Sponsored